 Because I can, here are four final honorable-mention books that nearly made this list:

-- Frankenstein by Mary Shelley: Another truly genius, haunting, mind-shattering novel that ranks among my favorite books of all time.
+- Frankenstein by Mary Shelley: Another truly genius, haunting, mind-shattering novel that ranks among my favorite life changing books of all time.
 What does it truly mean to be human?
 What does it truly mean to be a monster?